-I LOVE, LOVE, LOVE this Gluten-Free, Vegan Sicilian Pizza.
-No cheese just tomato, parsley and more good stuff… Sicilian pizza is usually rectangular with a thicker, bread, sponge base.
-Sicilian pizza is often known as sfincione and traditionally does not have mozzarella, or in fact any cheese, on it (Sicily is an island of mostly sheep and goats).
-There is also more parsley than basil in use in Sicily which is what is used on this pizza.
-I promise you this is delicious.
+I LOVE, LOVE, LOVE this Gluten-Free Vegan Sicilian Pizza.
+No cheese; just tomato, parsley and lots more good stuff… Sicilian pizza is usually rectangular with a thicker, bread, deep base.
+Sicilian pizza is sometimes known as sfincione and traditionally does not have mozzarella, or in-fact any cheese, on it (Sicily is an island of mostly sheep and goats).
+There is also more parsley than basil in use in Sicily too which is what is used on this pizza.
+I promise you this is a great pizza.

-Gluten-Free, Vegan Sicilian Pizza is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.
+Gluten-Free, Vegan Sicilian Pizza is gluten-free, vegan, low FODMAP* as well as… celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.

 It is important not to heat the milk too much, otherwise it will be too hot for the yeast.
 Luke warm is ideal: just under body temperature.

 This pizza will keep well for a day or two after cooking.
 Great cold or warmed thoroughly in a hot oven.